robotlegs/robotlegs-framework/src/robotlegs/bender/framework/context/readme.md

 In the example above we are installing a bundle, a configuration and a reference to a Display Object Container.

-For more information on configuration see:
+Note: For more information on configuration processing see:

-* framework.config.manager
++ framework.configManager.readme
-* extensions
++ extensions.readme
-* bundles
++ bundles.readme